PortSwigger/ai-prompt-fuzzer/README.md

 </payloads>
 ```
 As mentioned in the "How it works" section, in order to identify Potential Breaks, we need to make sure that the payload asks the AI/LLM to include specific text in the response.
-Save the file as an XML file and that's it :)
+Finally, Save the file as an XML file and you will be ready to go :wink:.
 ### XML Special Characters
 If you need to use XML special characters within your payload, please remember to use the XML escaped characters version to avoid errors.
 Here are the five XML special characters and their encoded/escaped versions:
 ```